Reed-CompBio/spras/docs/contributing/index.rst

 ``prepare_volume`` utility function is needed to prepare the network and nodes input files to be mounted and used inside the container.
-It is also used to prepare the path for the output file, which is different from how the output is prepared in the PathLinker example.
+It is also used to prepare the path for the output file, which is different from how the output is prepared in the AllPairs example.
 The functionality of ``prepare_volume`` is similar to how you had to manually specify paths relative to the container's file system when you interactive tested the container in Step 2.
 It is not necessary to